mug-jp/maplibre-gl-temporal-control/README.md

 -   In frames, You must set layer-objects corresponding to in map.
 -   Layers set in frames must be added in map
+-   when `performance: true`, not-current frames are shown as opacity=0.000000000000000000001
+    -   this option shoud'nt be neccesary for ordinary usecases